Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![Minimal Layout](/assets/Minimal-Layout.jpg)

 In `main`, Require to position the `.image` and `.text` div blocks by ASCII-Art style.
-For Mobile breakpoint, Define the track list as 4-column grid and layout will be `.image` and `.text` span four column tracks and one row track as follow:
+For Mobile breakpoint, Define the track list as a 4-column grid and the layout will be `.image` and `.text` span four column tracks and one row track as follow:

 ```css
 main {